EXPRESSCLUSTER/Hyper-V/LiveMigration/Testing.md

 Cent8.2-1         ws2019-host-2 Online
 Cluster Group     ws2019-host-2 Online
 ```
-A cluster group *VMNAME* is created automatically when a VM is added to WSFC cluster.
+A cluster group *VMNAME* is created automatically when a VM is added to the WSFC cluster.

-*VMNAME* group is composed of multiple resources, but its state equals to whether a VM is running or not.
+*VMNAME* group is composed of multiple resources, but its state shows whether the VM is running or not.

 ---
 Powershell command help